RuoyuChen10/SMDL-Attribution/README.md

 [Score-CAM](https://github.com/tabayashi0117/Score-CAM/): a third-party implementation with Keras.

 [Segment-Anything](https://github.com/facebookresearch/segment-anything): a new AI model from Meta AI that can "cut out" any object, in any image, with a single click.

+[CLIP](https://github.com/openai/CLIP): a neural network trained on a variety of (image, text) pairs.
+It can be instructed in natural language to predict the most relevant text snippet, given an image, without directly optimizing for the task

 [ImageBind](https://github.com/facebookresearch/ImageBind): ImageBind learns a joint embedding across six different modalities - images, text, audio, depth, thermal, and IMU data.
 It enables novel emergent applications ‘out-of-the-box’ including cross-modal retrieval, composing modalities with arithmetic, cross-modal detection and generation.